viktorbezdek/awesome-github-projects/README.md

 - [dagger/dagger](https://github.com/dagger/dagger) - An engine to run your pipelines in containers
 - [iawia002/lux](https://github.com/iawia002/lux) - 👾 Fast and simple video download library and CLI tool written in Go
 - [taubyte/tau](https://github.com/taubyte/tau) - Open source distributed Platform as a Service (PaaS).
 A self-hosted Vercel / Netlify / Cloudflare alternative.
-- [DiceDB/dice](https://github.com/DiceDB/dice) - DiceDB is an open-source in-memory database with query subscriptions.
+- [DiceDB/dice](https://github.com/DiceDB/dice) - DiceDB is an open-source in-memory reactive database with query subscriptions.
 - [projectdiscovery/katana](https://github.com/projectdiscovery/katana) - A next-generation crawling and spidering framework.
 - [ollama/ollama](https://github.com/ollama/ollama) - Get up and running with Llama 3.3, DeepSeek-R1, Phi-4, Gemma 2, and other large language models.
-- [plandex-ai/plandex](https://github.com/plandex-ai/plandex) - AI driven development in your terminal.
-Designed for large, real-world tasks.
+- [plandex-ai/plandex](https://github.com/plandex-ai/plandex) - Open source AI coding agent.
+Designed for large tasks and real world project.
 - [danielmiessler/fabric](https://github.com/danielmiessler/fabric) - fabric is an open-source framework for augmenting humans using AI.
 It provides a modular framework for solving specific problems using a crowdsourced set of AI prompts that can be used anywhere.
 - [apernet/OpenGFW](https://github.com/apernet/OpenGFW) - OpenGFW is a flexible, easy-to-use, open source implementation of GFW (Great Firewall of China) on Linux
 - [seekr-osint/seekr](https://github.com/seekr-osint/seekr) - A multi-purpose OSINT toolkit with a neat web-interface.